gerald1248/operator-antipattern-slides/slides/slides.md

 # Competitive advantage or liability {bgcss=sg10}
 <img src="assets/img/code.png"/>

 <aside class="notes">Amazon's rivals could hardly have hoped for this outcome, but Amazon's seemingly unassailable managed service lead turned out to be a distraction.
-The moat is so deep, it's getting in the way.</aside>
+The moat is so deep, it's getting in the way and development teams were chasing their tails.</aside>

 # The operators we got weren't the ones we expected {bgcss=sg10}
 We kept using managed services as before and every self-respecting open source project added custom resource definitions.